Types

 }

-In the above example, your compiler does not detect the types of fields of the linked class and generates code accordingly, your compiler behaves as it always does.
+In the above example, your compiler does not detect the types of fields of the binded class and generates code accordingly, your compiler behaves as it always does.
 The generated code works in harmony with each other as it can be converted automatically.

-While this type compatibility may work well with most primitive types such as bool, str, and arithmetic data types, we always recommend writing a wrapper for existing C++ classes or etc.
+, and arithmetic data types, we always recommend writing a wrapper for existing C++ classes or etc.

 See wrappers section of API manual.